allure-framework/allure-java/README.md

 ```
 .filter(new AllureLoggerFilter())
 ```
-You can specify custom template:
+You can specify custom templateName:
 ```
 .filter(new AllureLoggerFilter().withTemplate("/templates/custom_template.ftl"))
 ```